Skip to content

 The Cathedral Basilica of St. Francis of Assisi

-This massive Romanesque cathedral is one of Santa Fe’s biggest landmarks.
-Built between 18691886, it replaced an older Spanish church that was there before.
+Built between 1869 and 1886, it replaced an older Spanish church that stood here before.

-Make sure you check out the La Conquistadora chapel with the oldest Madonna statue in the US, brought over by Spanish colonists way back in 1625.
+Don’t miss the La Conquistadora Chapel, home to one of the oldest Madonna statues in the U.S., brought by Spanish colonists in 1625.

 The Cathedral Basilica of St. Francis of Assisi - the heart of Santa Fe